The Feast Days

 321 AD — Sunday worship becomes law.
 Constantine issued an edict declaring Sunday, the venerable day of the sun, as the official day of rest and worship.
 This was not a spiritual revelation.
 Constantine was a devotee of Sol Invictus (the unconquered sun god) and Sunday was the sun's sacred day.

 363 AD — The Council of Laodicea.
 This council went further.
 It decreed that Christians must not rest on the Sabbath day, meaning Saturday.
+The council issued a list of numbered rulings called canons, which were binding decisions on church practice.
 Canon 29 stated plainly that Christians must not Judaize by resting on the Sabbath, but must work on that day.
 Any who refused to work on Saturday were called heretics.
 The seventh-day Shabbat that YaHoWaH had commanded from creation was not just moved.
 It was forbidden.

 "Stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and ye shall find rest for your souls."